A Guide to Remodeling in Los Angeles

 Those performing the soil report are looking for how firm the soil is or if there is bedrock, especially when building on a hillside.
 “Sometimes you have to go down five feet to get down to bedrock.
 Sometimes it is 50 feet,” said Sweeten architect Jordan.
 The results will determine how much work is needed to “get out of the ground,” meaning what is needed to support a secure foundation, he said.

 Getting the report results can take a month or two.
 The good news?
-“I have never had a project not go ahead because of a soil report,” said Brett.
+Our L.A. contractors have never been prevented from moving forward with a project because of a soil report.

 What’s involved in a seismic retrofit?